IsabelGP/boot-camps/outlines/pyCharm.md

 4. [Getting Started with PyCharm: Running Python Code] (https://www.youtube.com/watch?v=JLfd9LOdu_U&index=4&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP)

-    Note that if you are using Anaconda for [OSX](https://www.continuum.io/downloads) (which I recommend!), then you should point PyCharm to the Anaconda install directory.
+    Note that if you are using Anaconda for [OSX](https://www.continuum.io/downloads) (which I recommend!), then you should point PyCharm to the Anaconda install directory for the particular version of python which you are using.
     You should also focus on how to run a Python Console in your project.

 5. [Getting Started with PyCharm: Code Navigation](https://www.youtube.com/watch?v=jmTo5xTRka8&list=PLQ176FUIyIUZ1mwB-uImQE-gmkwzjNLjP&index=6)